haluzpav/advent-of-pavel/README.md

 Project containing my implementation of [Advent of Code][aoc][^aoc].

-Written in plain Kotlin on JVM, using Gradle for build system, and JUnit for unit-tests.
+Written in plain Kotlin on JVM, using [Amper][amper] for build system, and JUnit for unit-tests.

 Each year is in separate `yearYYYY` module, with `core` module containing shared helper functions.